-Planning for the selection and use of appropriate building materials in the repair and renovation of historic housing is critical.
-Specific overarching planning criteria are established in Section 8.0 for the selection of appropriate building materials that considers the need to maintain the historic and architectural character of pre-1919 housing in a balanced priority with cost, climate resiliency, and the health, safety, and quality of life considerations for military families living in pre-1919 housing.
-To further ensure that proper planning for and use of appropriate building materials occurs, the Army has also developed two preservation planning documents for the proposed program comment: the Design Guidelines, and the Building Materials Catalog.
-These two preservation planning documents are incorporated into this program comment as Appendices A and B, respectively.
+The Army, or RCI partner where housing is privatized will plan for the selection and use of appropriate building materials in the repair and rehabilitation of pre-1919 Army housing.
+Specific building material selection procedures are established in section 8 of this program comment that consider the need to maintain the historic and architectural character of pre-1919 housing in a balanced priority with cost, climate resiliency, materials durability, and the health, safety, and quality of life considerations for military families living in pre-1919 housing.
+To further ensure that proper planning for and use of appropriate building materials occurs, this program comment also provides for professional support from qualified preservation experts (see section 11) and includes two preservation planning documents: Design Guidelines for Pre-1919 Army Housing and Building Materials Guidelines and Catalog for Pre-1919 Army Housing incorporated as Appendices A and B, respectively.

-The Design Guidelines provide specific information regarding pre-1919 housing architectural styles and identify character-defining features and design elements associated with the pre-1919 architectural styles.
+The Design Guidelines for Pre-1919 Army Housing in Appendix A provide specific information regarding pre-1919 housing architectural styles and identify character-defining features and design elements associated with the pre-1919 architectural styles.
 Character-defining features include the overall shape, style, and design of the building, decorative details, interior spaces and features, as well as its associated buildings and structures, and landscape features.
-The Guidelines provide detailed recommendations for routine maintenance, rehabilitation, renovation, windows and doors, entrances, porches and details, roofs, foundations and walls, interiors, and interior structural systems, historic designed landscapes and features, historic districts, circulation systems, associated buildings and structures, mothballing of housing, emergency repairs and disasters, and actions related to military force protection requirements.
+The Guidelines include detailed guidance for rehabilitation, windows and doors, entrances, porches, roofs, foundations and walls, interiors, interior structural systems, historic designed landscapes and features, historic districts, circulation systems, associated buildings and structures, mothballing of housing, emergency repairs and disasters, and actions related to military force protection requirements.